PoyrazM/PoyrazM/readme.md

 # 💻 Software Developer in Test | QA Engineer

 ### 📌 I am 23 years old and I interested in test automation in the software.
-### 👨‍💻 I am currently a bootcamp student from Patika.dev and Wingie Enuygun Group.
+### 👨‍💻 I am currently a bootcamp student at Patika.dev and Wingie Enuygun Group.

 <br />